mohamedshawky70/SurveyBasket/README.md

 -**🗃️ Distributed Caching**: Optimized performance with caching for frequently accessed data, significantly improving response times.

 -**📧 Email Confirmation**: Managed user email confirmations, password changes, and resets seamlessly to enhance security.

+-**📊Pagination**:To manage and display large datasets by breaking them into smaller.

+-**🚦Sorting**: the ability to organize and return data in a specific order based on one or more criteria .

+-**Searching**: the ability to filter and retrieve data based on specific criteria provided by the client.

 -**📈 API Versioning**: Supported multiple versions of the API to ensure backward compatibility and smooth transitions as the project evolves.